department-of-veterans-affairs/vets-website/content/pages/disability-benefits/application-process.md

 ### What happens after I apply?

 You don't need to do anything while you're waiting unless we send you a letter asking for more information.
 If we schedule exams for you, be sure not to miss them.
-[Learn what happens after you apply].
+[Learn what happens after you apply](/disability-benefits/What-happens-after).

 <div markdown="0"><br></div>